realcoloride/node_characterai/README.md

 ## Using an Access Token

-Some parts of the API, like managing a conversation, require you to be logged in using an `accessToken`.
+Some parts of the API (like managing a conversation) require you to be logged in using an `accessToken`.

 To get it, you can open your browser, go to the [Character.AI website](https://character.ai) in `localStorage`.